-Strokes, neurodegenerative disorders such as Alzheimer's and Huntington's diseases, brain injury and other diseases can disrupt the ability of brain cells to communicate with one another.
+Strokes, neurodegenerative disorders such as Alzheimer's disease and Huntington's disease, traumatic brain injury, and other diseases can disrupt the ability of brain cells to communicate with one another.
 Scientists need to understand normal brain function and brain cell communication if they are to understand what aspects of that disruption are causing disability.

-To that end, UC Davis Department of Neurology researchers are studying animal models and cell cultures to look at the basics of how information is encoded, processed and transmitted from one level of the brain to the next.
+To that end, UC Davis Department of Neurology researchers are studying animal models and cell cultures to discover how information is encoded, processed, and transmitted from one level of the brain to the next.

 Our scientists are using the latest techniques to record electrical activity of multiple brain cells at once.
-Activity patterns of normal brains are compared to those from brains that have less sensitive brain cells or have experienced the physical loss of neurons.
-In this way, researchers can determine how ensembles of cells, such as the ones that make up the visual system, are working together.
+By comparing the activity patterns of normal brains with the patterns of brains that have less sensitive brain cells or that have experienced the physical loss of neurons, researchers can determine how ensembles of cells — such as the ones that make up the visual system — are working together.